Yvitex/Obsidian_Notes/Computer Science/WebApp/React/React File Architecture and Conventions.md

 *Components > feature-component > feature.component.jsx*
 ![[Pasted image 20220724141047.png]]

 This styling is preferable i suppose.
-We add the [[React CSS]] like this
+We add the [[React Styling]] like this
 ![[Pasted image 20220724165652.png]]